 Embrace hype.
 Start here to rebuild internal trust before chasing external shiny objects.

 Some vendors equate trust with branding, but legacy earns it through performance.
 Legacy?
 It remains untainted.
 These systems grind away for decades, judged purely on merits: Do they keep production rolling?
 Do they safeguard that irreplaceable operational data?
-Research on organizational information processing theory (OIPT) backs this — legacy acts as a stable info-processing backbone, mitigating uncertainties in dynamic environments.
-In manufacturing, this translates to real wins: AI-enhanced diagnostics reveal technical debt and uncover hidden interdependencies missed in manual reviews.
+Research on organizational information processing theory (OIPT) backs these claims—legacy acts as a stable info-processing backbone, mitigating uncertainties in dynamic environments.
+In manufacturing, this process translates to real wins: AI-enhanced diagnostics reveal technical debt and uncover hidden interdependencies missed in manual reviews.
 The absence of baggage means teams are quicker to buy in.

 Resilience thrives.
 Use AI to make your legacy antifragile, turning disruptions into data-driven advantages.

 Trust stays dynamic; it remains resilient.
-Enter AI’s three flavors — cognitive insights, process automation, and cognitive engagement — each supercharging legacy with rip-and-replace steadiness.
+Enter AI’s three flavors, such as cognitive insights, process automation, and cognitive engagement—each supercharging legacy with rip-and-replace steadfastness.
 Cognitive insights?
-They elevate planned resilience by crunching historical data for predictive maintenance using IoT-powered forecasting models to predict machine uptime.
+They enhance planned resilience by analyzing historical data for predictive maintenance and using IoT-powered forecasting models to predict machine uptime.
 Process automation?
-It maps both planned and adaptive resilience — think AI-monitored production lines catching discrepancies in real time.
+It maps both planned and adaptive resilience—think AI-monitored production lines catching discrepancies in real time.
 Cognitive engagement?
 It fosters stakeholder buy-in, diagnosing cultural strengths via specialized cognitive engagement platforms.

-Empirical data seals it: Empirical models across hundreds of manufacturers confirm AI for automation and engagement positively impacts both resilience types, while insights nail planned resilience — all flowing to operational performance boosts.
-In volatile markets, this means delivering substantial returns within two years while minimizing integration failures.
-Baggage absent here: AI integrates seamlessly, preserving legacy’s core while adding adaptive smarts, like evolving rigid schedules to dynamic responses in supply chain strengths.
+Empirical data seals it: models across hundreds of manufacturers confirm that AI for automation and engagement positively impacts both resilience types, while insights nail planned resilience—all flowing into operational performance boosts.
+In volatile markets, this approach means delivering substantial returns within two years while minimizing integration failures.
+Baggage is absent here: AI integrates seamlessly, preserving legacy’s core while adding adaptive smarts, like evolving rigid schedules to dynamic responses in supply chain strengths.

-People build trust, and code supports.
-At Devox, we prioritize human-AI harmony — run those workshops early to align tech with your team’s instincts.
+People build trust, and code supports it.
+At Devox, we prioritize human-AI harmony—run those workshops early to align tech with your team’s instincts.

-70% of modernizations succeed when they embrace the human element — interdependent design decisions on interfaces, ML models, data inputs, and ops procedures create clarity with guidance.
+70% of modernizations succeed when they embrace the human element—interdependent design decisions on interfaces, ML models, data inputs, and ops procedures create clarity and guidance.
 Legacy embraces this by being familiar, but AI amps trust through human-centered approaches.
-In the casting process case, workshops using Human-AI guidelines revealed key strengths: Many questions at once empower teams, and structured exploration uncovers interdependencies, like how pre-processing affects ML accuracy.
+In the casting process case, workshops using Human-AI guidelines revealed key strengths: Many questions at once empower teams, and structured exploration uncovers interdependencies, like how preprocessing affects ML accuracy.

-In practice, tailored AI integration frameworks align legacy with team expertise.
+In practice, tailored AI integration frameworks align legacy systems with team expertise.
 We kick off with collaborative workshops, mapping legacy workflows against AI capabilities to embrace the “empowering experience” of integrated designs.
-We blend OIPT lenses for info processing with custom ML models, ensuring AI enhances with overwhelming.
+We blend OIPT lenses for info processing with custom ML models, ensuring AI enhances the process.

 Step 1: Assess with AI Code Analysis